League fees must be paid in full by week #2 at the latest. If fees are not paid in full by week #2, your team will not be permitted to play.

 In doubles, a block is considered a hit.

-The ball may be played (clean) off any part of the body excluding the palms.
+The ball may be played off any part of the body as long as it is not lifted/thrown.

-You can not have any contact with the NET.
-You may go under the net, providing there is no interference or contact with the opposing team.
+You may go under the net, provided there is no interference or contact with the opposing team.

 Foot Faults – On the serve, your foot cannot contact the line or go under the line.